-Taught by Indiana Judge Nancy H. Vaidik, this segment of the program provides you with an understanding of the legal environment as it pertains to business organizations and of the ethical considerations and social and political influences that affect such organizations.
+Taught by Indiana Judge James Kirsch, this segment of the program provides you with an understanding of the legal environment as it pertains to business organizations and of the ethical considerations and social and political influences that affect such organizations.
 Students will examine a wide range of substantive rules of law that will provide a framework for a discussion of the ways in which managerial decision making affects and is affected by the legal environment.

 Since customers represent an organization's primary source of revenue, marketing decisions must be centered on the customer and her or his perceptions of value and benefits.
 This applies to any organization, whether we're talking about financial services, consumer products, industrial markets, or non-profit enterprises.
 Since strategic marketing decisions have a long term impact and are costly to change once implemented, it is crucial to understand the keys to a successful marketing strategy and its implementation.
 The course will focus on the following issues that confront senior managers within an organization: